On the Complexity of Barrier Resilience for Fat Regions: -approximation

 \section{$(1+\eps)$-approximation}

-An arrangement $\regions$ is said to have bounded ply $\Delta$ if no point $p\in \R^2$ is contained in more than $\Delta$ elements of $\regions$.
-In this section, we present a polynomial-time approximation scheme (PTAS) for computing the resilience of an arrangement of disks of bounded ply $\Delta$.
-The general idea of the algorithm is very simple: first, we compute all pairs of regions that can be reached by removing at most $k$ disks, where we will set $k = \lceil 4\ply / \eps^2 \rceil$; the reason for choosing this value will become clear later.
-Then, we compute the shortest path in the dual graph of the arrangement of regions, augmented with extra edges for these pairs.
+In this section we present an efficient polynomial-time approximation scheme (EPTAS) for computing the resilience of an arrangement of disks of bounded ply $\ply$.
+The general idea of the algorithm is very simple: first, we compute all pairs of regions that can be reached by removing at most $k$ disks, for $k = \lceil (16\ply-12) / \eps^2 \rceil$.
+Then, we compute a shortest path in the dual graph of the arrangement of regions, augmented with some extra edges.
 We prove that the length of the resulting path is a $(1+\eps)$-approximation of the resilience.

-As in the previous section, we first consider the case in which $\regions$ is a set of $n$ unit disks in $\R^2$ of ply $\ply$.
-In Section~\ref {sec:approx-fat} we extend the result to $\beta$-fat regions.
+As in the previous section, we first consider the case in which $\regions$ is a set of $n$ unit disks in $\R^2$ (note that this time we have the additional constraint that no point is covered in more than $\ply$ disks).
 Let $\arr$ be the arrangement induced by the regions of $\regions$, and let $G_{\arr}$ be the dual graph of $\arr$.
 Recall that $G_{\arr}$ has a vertex for every cell of $\arr$, and a directed edge between all pairs of adjacent cells of cost $1$ when entering a disk, and cost $0$ when leaving a disk.
 For any given $k$, let $G_k$ be the graph obtained from $G_{\arr}$ by adding, for each pair of cells $A, B \in \arr$ with resilience at most $k$, a \emph{shortcut edge} $\overrightarrow {AB}$ of cost $\res (A,B)$.

-For a pair of cells of $\arr$, we can test whether $r(A,B)$ is smaller than $k$, and if it is, compute it, in $O(2^{f(k)}n^3)$ time (where $f(k)=r^2\log r+o(r^2\log r)$) by applying Theorem~\ref {thm:fpt} to a point $p \in A$ and a point $q \in B$.
-Since there are $O (n^2)$ cells in $\arr$, we can compute $G_k$ by doing this $O(n^4)$ times, leading to a total running time of $O(2^{f(k)}n^7)$.
-Observe that this running time is polynomial in $n$, and exponential in $k$.
-In particular, it is a PTAS since $k = 4\ply / \eps^2$.
-Again, we emphasize that the bounds are loose, and that our objective is to show the existence of a PTAS to the resilience problem.
+For a pair of cells of $\arr$, we can test whether $r(A,B)$ is smaller than $k$, and if so, compute it, in $O(2^{f(k)}n^3)$ time (where $f(k)=k^2\log k+o(k^2\log k)$) by applying Theorem~\ref {thm:fpt} to a point $p \in A$ and a point $q \in B$.
+Since the number of pairs of cells of the arrangement is also bounded by a polynomial in $n$, we overall get a EPTAS since $k$ is a constant that depends only on $\eps$ and $\ply$.
+Again, we emphasize that the bounds presented in this section are not tight, but our objective is to show the existence of an EPTAS for this problem.